min2ha/ukwa-site/content/target/26143/index.en.md

   "subject": "UK General Election 2015"
 }

-# techUK: techUK briefing - how tech features in political party manifestos

 techUK represents the companies, champions the issues and the ongoing areas of interest of the tech sector.